-The NYPD regularly publishes reports and statistical analyses on a wide variety of department-related topics, providing the public with important information and a high level of transparency.
+The NYPD regularly publishes reports, statistical analyses and interactive dashboards on a wide variety of department-related topics, providing the public with important information and a high level of transparency.

 This section contains a wealth of historical data — in some cases, going back over a decade — about various functions of the NYPD and its interactions with the public.

 In an effort to provide increased transparency around important data, the Department publishes user-friendly interactive dashboards that allow the public to view our information in a different way.

 To access the dashboards, click on one of the links below.
 Once the content has loaded you can interact with the information in a variety of ways including:

 Clicking on various visuals, which will in turn update the content based on your selections